The verdict

 Our Quick Picks

-Seamless ecosystem integration with lossless audio included at base price.
+Flawless ecosystem integration with lossless audio and Dolby Atmos included at no extra cost.

 Side by side